pactflow/terraform-provider-pact/docs/resources/secret.md

 This resource manages the lifecycle of a _Secret_.
 A Secret is an application that may perform the role of a consumer or a provider in the Pact ecosystem.

+## Compatibility

--> Thisis currently only supported for the Pactflow.io platform.
+-> This feature is only available for the Pactflow platform.

 ## Example Usage
 The following examples show the basic usage of the resource.